September - December 2021

 Dr. Baruch Shomron

-News: Baruch Shomron was granted a Minerva Postdoctoral Scholarship through the Minerva Fellowship Programme (DFG).
-This enables him to stay at the Institute of Publishing of the JGU until 2023.
+Baruch Shomron was granted a Minerva Postdoctoral Scholarship through the Minerva Fellowship Programme (DFG).
+This enabled him to stay at the Institute of Publishing of the JGU until 2023.

 An Interdisciplinary Approach to Media Capabilities and the Promotion of Human Rights for Minority Groups